MatthewNichols/hylia-try-out/src/index.md

 title: A simple starter kit for Eleventy NetlifyCMS
 postsHeading: Latest posts
 archiveButtonText: See all posts
-socialImage: ''
+socialImage: ""
 ---
-This is Matthew testing out Hylia and NetlifyCMS
+This is Matthew testing out Hylia and NetlifyCMS.
+Pretty Easy to edit.